TurkuNLP/Turku-neural-parser-pipeline/docs/models.md

 ## Biomedical English (CRAFT) <a id="craft"></a>

-The Biomedical English model trained on CRAFT corpus will be available soon.
+The Biomedical English model trained on CRAFT corpus v4.0.0 is available here: [models_en_craft_v4.0.0](http://dl.turkunlp.org/turku-parser-models/models_en_craft_v4.0.0.tar.gz).

+This `en_craft_v4.0.0` model uses an updated version of the parser incorporating Udify and pre-trained BioBERT language model.
+Instructions how to run the new parser on Google Colab are available here: [turku-neural-parser-colab](https://github.com/jmnybl/turku-neural-parser-colab).
+Remember to change the default model name to `en_craft_v4.0.0` when running the notebook.

+Instructions how to run the new parser locally will be available soon.